A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 The domain package defines the core data structures that represent the scraped content.
 These objects must be JSON-serializable to cross IPC boundaries.

-#### 2.1 `PageContext.js` (REFACTORED - Path Calculation Delegation)
+#### 2.1 `PageContext.js` (REFACTORED - Path Strategy Pattern)

 **Runtime Context**: Both Master and Worker
-**Design Pattern**: Data Transfer Object + Delegation to PathCalculator
+**Design Pattern**: Data Transfer Object + Delegation to PathStrategyFactory
 **Serialization**: JSON-compatible (no circular references)

 **Class Description**:
 Represents a single Notion page within the hierarchical structure.
 It is the **Single Source of Truth** for page relationships and metadata.
 The master-side `GlobalQueueManager` enforces canonical instances via `allContexts`, and any TitleRegistry update immediately flows into the `PageContext.title`, ensuring the human-readable title stays in sync with the registry.
-The class now delegates all path calculations to a specialized `PathCalculator` component, improving separation of concerns and testability.
+The class delegates path calculations to a specialized `PathCalculator` component for filesystem operations, while advanced link resolution (same-page anchors, cross-page navigation) uses the **PathStrategyFactory** with the **Strategy Pattern**.

 **Refactoring Overview**:

-PageContext was reduced from 260 lines to 184 lines (29% reduction) by delegating path calculation logic to `PathCalculator.js`:
+PageContext was reduced from 260 lines to 184 lines (29% reduction) by delegating path calculation logic to `PathCalculator.js`.
+Further refinement introduced the **Path Strategy Pattern** for link resolution:

 - **Before**: PageContext mixed domain properties with 7 path calculation methods
-- **After**: PageContext focuses on domain (page ID, title, hierarchy); PathCalculator handles all path operations
+- **After**: PageContext focuses on domain (page ID, title, hierarchy); PathCalculator handles filesystem paths
+- **Current**: LinkRewriter uses PathStrategyFactory for intelligent link resolution (IntraPathStrategy for same-page anchors, InterPathStrategy for cross-page navigation)

 **Constructor Signature**:
 ```javascript